How much does Medicare cost per month in Washington?

 What is the Part B late enrollment penalty?

 If you don't enroll in Part B when first eligible — and you don't have qualifying employer coverage — your premium goes up 10% for every 12 months you delayed.
 The penalty is permanent.
-It's added to your Part B premium for as long as you have Part B.
+It's added to your Part B premium for as long as you have Part B. Find out more about what happens if you miss your Medicare enrollment window.

 What is the Part D late enrollment penalty?